saurabhsrivastavadev/Rusty/README.md

 # Rusty
-A command line utility for developers
+A command line utility for managing common developer tasks.

+Below is a list of currently supported tasks.

+- Project Management